Uniphar/devops-runbooks/README.md

 # devops-runbooks

 This repository contains a collection of PowerShell runbooks for various DevOps tasks.

 ## Runbooks

 The runbook files are stored in the [runbooks](runbooks/) folder.

+**Note.** PowerShell 7.2 is currently the supported version.

 ## Contributing